ECON526

 There is no assigned physical textbook, but we will be using lecture notes from:

-Students are expected to have basic experience programming in python, either in a MA bootcamp or through other coursework, and have familiarity with Jupyter.
+Students are expected to have basic experience programming in python, either through self-study or through other coursework, and have familiarity with Jupyter.

 Assignments and Assessment The course will have problem sets due roughly weekly, a midterm, and a final data project.

-The midterm will be done in the computer lab.
-We will have a practice session to accomodate ourselves with the Jupyter-based technology.
+The midterm will likely be done in the computer lab.
+We will have a practice session to accommodate ourselves with the Jupyter-based technology.

 Syllabus